Aveglia/vAMPirus/HelpDocumentation.md

     brew install virtualbox

 NOTE=> In this part of the setup, you might get an error saying Oracle was denied permission to install programs.
-You will need to go to System Preferences->Security and Privacy->General and allow Oracle permission to download programs and you .
+You will need to go to System Preferences->Security and Privacy->General and allow Oracle permission to download programs and then rerun the above command.

 Alright, if you notice no errors during installation, you should be good to go and create the Centos 7 environment